 What surprises me is how the dissent turned out.
-I thought that Chief Justice Roberts would swing; that Scalia would have the most reasonable dissent; that Alito would be a tool; and that Thomas would display his usual know-nothing jurisprudence.
+I thought that Chief Justice Roberts would swing; that Scalia would have a reasonable dissent; that Thomas would align with Scalia; and that Alito would too while making the usual ass of himself.
 Only Alito was true to form.
 Thomas actually had a reasonable (though flawed) opinion, while Roberts not only didn’t swing but made a fool and hypocrite of himself.
+Scalia, surprisingly, had nothing to show for himself.
 Let’s look at the dissenters in turn, from best to worst.

 Clarence Thomas.
 Thomas argued that the majority is misapplying the 14th Amendment’s Due-Process Clause — which safeguards life, liberty, and property — because, he says, liberty only includes the protection of individual rights against government interference, not the conferral of government benefits: